jonathondilworth/detailed-plutus-lecture-notes/1-Lecture-One.md

 *(From the video by Michael Peyton Jones)*

 As you have most likely identified by now, the $validator$ is required to (rather self-evidently) validate the entire transaction on-chain.
 In order for it to perform this function, it must have the appropriate scope such that it can evaluate the entire context of the transaction.
 This is why an additional component is added to all Cardano transactions called $context$.
-The $validator$ can now see all inputs and ouputs for the transaction that it is validating and can be re-used within a chain of potential transactions.
+The $validator$ can now see all inputs and outputs for the transaction that it is validating and can be re-used within a chain of potential transactions.
 A chain of transactions can be thought of as a state machine.

 *(Information on Context and State Machines which may be outdated?
 They were not in the first lecture)*

-Secondly, transaction outputs also contains a component called $datum$ *(which is the singular noun for data)*. $Datum$ is useful for identifying state (this is important for the implementaton of state machines, as is explained in the next paragraph).
+Secondly, transaction outputs also contains a component called $datum$ *(which is the singular noun for data)*. $Datum$ is useful for identifying state (this is important for the implementation of state machines, as is explained in the next paragraph).

 *(Again, this may be useful later, but it wasn't really present in the firt lecture, state machines that is)*